angelolab/MIBIsualization/README.md

 It is basicaly a multipage tiff file with specific metadata information, relevant to the analysis of Multiplexed Ion Beam Imaging (MIBI) data.
 For details about the MIBItiff format, visit IONpath's [mibitracker-client](https://github.com/ionpath/mibitracker-client) open source repository in Github, especially the [MibiImage](https://github.com/ionpath/mibitracker-client/blob/master/MibiImage_Tutorial.ipynb) jupyter notebook tutorial.

-This repository contains two modules:
+This repository contains several modules:

 ### mibisualization